GoogleCloudPlatform/php-docs-samples/endpoints/getting-started/README.md

 To use the service account for authentication:

-1. Update `YOUR-SERVICE-ACCOUNT-EMAIL` in `openapi.yaml` with your service account's email address:
+1. Update `YOUR-SERVICE-ACCOUNT-EMAIL` with your service account's email address in `openapi.yaml` (if you're using GKE or GCE) or `openapi-appengine.yaml` (if you're using App Engine Flex).

         google_jwt:
           # Update this with your service account's email address.